MKLab-ITI/pygrank/CONTRIBUTING.md

 Tuners should support as many types of algorithms as possible and thus parameterize-able generic methods to construct such algorithms could be added to the tuner constructors.

-Finally, if Krylov space alternative are possible (e.g. Arnoldi decomposition), add an argument `krylov_dims=None` that indicates either that those methods are not employed (None) or the number of krylov space dimensions.